-As of December 31, 2017, there were \$0 of Term Notes and \$81,168 of revolving credit amounts outstanding under the Second Amended and Restated Credit Agreement.
+As of December 31, 2018, there were no revolving credit amounts outstanding under the Second Amended and Restated Credit Agreement.
 The July 18, 2017 amendment replaced the Term Notes and related excess cash flow payment obligations, which were issued in relation to a previous amendment, with a revolving line of credit.
-The Company's consolidated balance sheets reflect these changes as of December 31, 2017 with no portion of debt related to the revolving credit facility being classified as short-term.
-As of December 31, 2017, the debt issuance costs related to the Second Amended and Restated Credit Agreement and the Prior Credit Facility are presented in prepaid expenses and other non-current assets which have outstanding amounts of \$855 and \$3,106, respectively.
+As of December 31, 2018, the debt issuance costs related to the Second Amended and Restated Credit Agreement and the Prior Credit Facility are presented in prepaid expenses and other non-current assets which have outstanding amounts of \$855 and \$2,251, respectively.